moasannacatharina/hacker-news/README.md

 ## 👀 About

 This is an individual assignment in PHP.
-Our class has created our own brand new version of the site [Hacker News](https://news.ycombinator.com/news).
+I have created my own brand new version of the site [Hacker News](https://news.ycombinator.com/news).

 <details><summary>User stories included in the project</summary>